Tylenol Use in Pregnancy May Present a Serious Risk of Lower Testosterone in Boys

 These grafts have been shown to mimic how the developing testes grow and function during pregnancy.
 Scientists gave the mice a typical daily dose of paracetamol over a period of either 24 hours or seven days.

-They measured the amount of testosterone produced by the human tissue an hour after the final dose of paracetamol.
-They found there was no effect on testosterone production following 24 hours of paracetamol treatment.
+They measured the amount of testosterone produced by the human tissue an hour after the final dose of paracetamol and found there was no effect on testosterone production following 24 hours of paracetamol treatment.

 After seven days of exposure, however, the amount of testosterone was reduced by 45 percent.
 The study is published in the journal Science Translational Medicine.
 It is funded by the Wellcome Trust, the British Society of Pediatric Endocrinology and Diabetes and the Medical Research Council.